endpointuz/service-request-helper-lib/README.md

 Request formatters are used to modify request query params or body before the request is sent.
 Each request formatter must inherit from AbstractRequestFormatter and implement _.format_ method, which accepts dict and must return dict.

+Library provides the following request formatters:
+- **DefaultRequestFormatter()** - Does not perform formatting on the data
+- **CamelizeRequestFormatter()** - Transforms dict keys of the data to be formatted to camelCase

 Response formatters (sync/async)
 =======